jakemcc/jakemccrary.com/source/blog/2020-11-11-creating-a-custom-kindle-dictionary.markdown

 The publishing guidelines (as of October 2020) tell you to combine the previously created files together using the command line tool `kindlegen`.
 The problem with those instructions is that Amazon doesn't offer `kindlegen` as a download anymore.
-If you want to use it, you can still find it through the Internet Archive.
+If you want to use it, you can still find it through the Internet Archive (see newly added section at end of article).

 Instead of following the publishing guidelines, we'll use Kindle Previewer to finish making the dictionary.
 It is pretty straight forward.